prubach/lsscb/docs/first_steps.md

     **Please note that password changes on each of the compute nodes and the entry node are synced.
 It is advised to change your initially obtained password after first login.**

 ### **Connecting via SSH**
-Connections to the CHEMBIO cluster are handled via SSH protocol.
+Connections to the LSSCB cluster are handled via SSH protocol.
 See the figure below for a brief introduction of the network organization:
 ![Screenshot](img/CHEMBIO_scheme.png)